AEduardo-dev/flk/README.md

 flk init --force            # Overwrite existing flake.nix
 ```

+#### `flk activate`

+Activate the nix shell for the current shell session.
+This command sets up the necessary environment for your
+project based on the `flake.nix` configuration.
+It also installs some convenience features, such as a shell hook to refresh.

 #### `flk show`

 Display the contents and configuration of your `flake.nix` in a human-readable format.